data-datum/100DaysofMLCode/README.md

 Day 5: Watching Lecture on Deep Reinforcement Learning CS 294 Berkeley Link on Youtube http://bit.ly/2zUYA3c and link on the slides of the video http://bit.ly/2zTfTl9

+Day 6: Reading about tSNE and implementation in Python http://bit.ly/2A9mfNa and http://bit.ly/2A9Xe4o

+Day 7: #Move37 Course School of AI http://bit.ly/2x4kqhY